weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 ## Overview

 Welcome to the Weaviate **Quickstart tutorial**.
+We are very excited to have you here.

-This tutorial introduces you to Weaviate, and some of its main features.
-You will get hands-on experience running Weaviate and doing things with it.
+In this tutorial, you will get hands-on experience running Weaviate including some of its main features.

 ### Data

-We will begin with this (tiny) dataset consisting of questions from the popular quiz show "Jeopardy!":
+We will start with this (tiny) dataset consisting of questions from the popular quiz show "Jeopardy!":

 |    | Category   | Question                                                                                                     | Answer                              |
 |---:|:-----------|:-------------------------------------------------------------------------------------------------------------|:------------------------------------|